FoTo50/jOpenSim/README.md

 # jOpenSim

 A new public place for jOpenSim.
-The plan is to get mantis.jopensim.com here to issues and wiki.jopensim.com here to wiki
+The plan is to get mantis.jopensim.com here to [Issues](https://github.com/FoTo50/jopensim/issues) and wiki.jopensim.com here to [Wiki](https://github.com/FoTo50/jopensim/wiki)

 For those who dont know it yet: jOpenSim in an extension for Joomla to handle OpenSimulator grids.